IceChes/RenderDistance/README.md

 A session is a period when all players are online at the same time.
 A standard RenderDistance session lasts three hours.
 When the session ends, players must stop gathering resources or engaging in combat.
 They are allowed to finish trivial tasks they have already started like building a small base or farm.
 Exact details are up to mods.

 ## Map Overview
 The map is 12x12 chunks, or 192x192 blocks.
-All entities outside of the border will be deleted, including you.
 In the nether, there is a nether fortress and bastion remnant.
 The nether fortress may be modified to include certain things like nether wart if they are not present.
-MODS: You can place structures using the

 ## Starting Conditions
 These are the conditions and gamerules during Session 1.